Beli menu search and rating flow mockups

 "Sometimes you just don't have one favorite dish, and other times you may have many, so I usually just include all of my options in the notes section."— Beli User

-• Enhancing Menu Search — How can we implement a more efficient system to help users quickly find and log the dishes they want to review?
+How can we implement a system that lets users find and log dishes without relying on recall?

-• Streamlining Rating Experience — How can we reorganize the rating screens to reduce cognitive load and streamline the review process?
+How can we reorganize the rating screen to reduce cognitive overload and make the review process feel fast, not tedious?

 Autofill /